annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

     segment they represent?
 - Goal 4: Prevent cancellations.
   - How many bookings were cancelled out of total?
   - What types of bookings are likely to get cancelled?
-  - Cancellations by market segment and deposit type

 Further areas of interest:

 - Which countries do customers come from?
 - What is the Average Daily Rate (ADR) throughout the year?
-- What is the preferred meal plan?
+- What is the preferred meal plan in each hotel?
-- What is the preferred room type?
+- What is the preferred room type in each hotel?

 ### 2.2 Stakeholders